 This trip isn't for everybody.
 We will spend two weeks on the road, camping every night in conditions that will range from overly hot to unseasonably cool, with all the threats of living outdoors: blazing sun, wind and dust storms, thunder and lightning, bugs and . . . tourists.
 It will also include dark starlit skies, glorious sunsets and sunrises, impossibly beautiful vistas, and tours of some of the most incredible landscapes in the world.
 If this sounds like your kind of adventure, consider joining us!

-The cost of the trip is $650.00, which includes food, transportation, and teaching materials (Registration fees are extra).
-We will have two organizational meetings, the first of which will be on Monday, April 22, at 7:00 at MJC in Science 132 (East Campus).
+The cost of the trip is $850.00, which includes food, transportation, and teaching materials (Registration fees are extra).
+We will have two organizational meetings.
 Previous experience in geology or earth science is highly recommended, but not required (be ready to have a crash course in basic principles before we leave).

 Syllabus & Documents